-Female chinchillas can also be ticked off easily, and beyond doing their usual barks, and other audible noises to show dislike, she will also spray urine.
-This is most usually a female only thing.
-The urine is safe, and it's nothing more then a defense mechanism.
-If this happens I recommend you just back off and let the female chinchilla relax for a while before trying to approach her, it could take twice as long to have her warm up to you then a male chinchilla.
+Female chinchillas can also be ticked off easily, and beyond doing their usual barks and other audible noises to show dislike, she will also spray urine.
+This is most usually a female-only thing.
+The urine can't harm you and it is nothing more than a defense mechanism.
+If this happens, I recommend you just back off and let the female chinchilla relax for a while before trying to approach her.
+It could take twice as long to have her warm up to you than a male chinchilla.

 I have my chinchillas in a cage from Quality Cage Co. from Portland, Oregon.
 It is stocked with wooden shelves, a literbox, the bottom features a pullout bottom that is easy to clean and restock with fresh bedding.
 I supply my chinchillas with a water from a bottle and a dish for their pellets while supply them with strips of timothy hay nightly or whenever the pile is nearly gone.
 I give them dust baths once a week. -Do Not- attempt to bath chinchillas with actual water, their fur cannot get wet and this will cause them harm.
 Supply them with pumice dust and a dust bowl/chinchilla bath.

 For a complete and well written guide of the best care for your chinchillas, take a look at the guide "Complete Care Made Easy Chinchillas" by Donna Anastasi.

 I hope you enjoyed the article, and found it helpful.
 Please leave a comment below if you have any questions, I'd be happy to answer them as soon as possible.
 Thanks for reading!